hashicorp/design-system/wiki/Website-Editing-existing-content.md

 Check that the correct frontmatter attributes are in place.
 Technically, only the `title` is required, but depending on the page other attributes may be needed as well.
 Please refer to [the "Frontmatter" documentation](./Website-Doc-folder.md#frontmatter) for details about what attributes are recognized and how to use them, or check in similar pages what attributes are used.

 ## Sections/tabs
 Ensure consistent tab names and order.
-For components, we use: Guidelines, Code, Specifications, and Accessibility.
+For components, we use: **Guidelines**, **Code**, **Specifications**, and **Accessibility**.

-As a general rule of thumb,
-- **Guidelines** are used for design guidelines and general best practices for usage.
-- **Code** houses all engineering documentation.
-- **Specifications** are used for more tactical, technical details about the structure of the component (eg. anatomy, token specs, interactive states, etc).
-- **Accessibility** houses content related to the built-in accessibility features we provide, gotchas and best practices for implementing the component, compliance ratings, and known issues.

 If needing to add a section that is not listed above, speak with the HDS team.

 ### Guidelines
+Guidelines are used for design guidelines and general best practices for usage.
 Content should generally follow this order:
 - Overview description (no heading)
 - Type (if multiple exists, see `Alert`)
 - Usage